jmframe/noah-da-gp/README.md

 * Finish the multi-objective data assimilation code.
 * Copy in Craig's GP code.
 The MPI version runs in parallel and is for training.
 The non-MPI version is for making predictions.
 * Make a run directory, and the ability to fill it with a directory for each site:
+    * as of 9-7-2020 a general 'runs' directory, testing open loop and da.
+This will be replaced by the two directories described below.
     * For the data assimilation runs
         * Add a link to the raw data for processing.
 Process data as part of the run.
 Do not save the input data.
         * After all the data assimilation runs have been complete, save all the states in a pickle file, with the site IDs as keys